- Players and Equipment

 Partners A and C made 46 points.
 This partnership had strength in the fours suit and needed to play to it.

 Rules of the version played in Puerto Rico, together with the variations Quinientos and Chiva can be found on Jose's Page on Domino Games.

-The Federación Internacional de Domino organises domino tournaments worldwide.
+Archive copy of the site of the Federación Internacional de Domino which organised domino tournaments worldwide.

 The 4-player partnership game with 7 tiles dealt to each player is sometimes known as Domino Whist.
 A comprehensive description of this game in German can be found on Roland Scheicher's Domino Whist page.

 Domino Software and Online Games

 On the Net Dominó site, you can play Latin Partnership Dominoes on line.
 There are tournaments and a rating system.